webrecorder/browsertrix/docs/develop/frontend-dev.md

 ## Quickstart

-Change your current working directory to `/frontend`:
+From the command line, change your current working directory to `/frontend`:

 ```sh
 cd frontend